 Buckeye Paper Listed by qilin Ransomware Group

-On May 17, 2026, the qilin ransomware group added Buckeye Paper to its public leak site, confirming that internal files had been exfiltrated from the company during a ransomware attack.
+On May 17, 2026, the qilin ransomware group added Buckeye Paper to its public leak site, claiming that internal files had been exfiltrated from the company during a ransomware attack.
 Anyone whose personal information was stored in those files — customers, employees, vendors, or their family members — now faces the risk that sensitive data is available to criminals.

 Available reporting describes the incident as a ransomware deployment followed by data exfiltration.
 The qilin group published a sample of the stolen material on its onion site, though the full volume and exact contents remain undisclosed.
 Public reporting indicates that Buckeye Paper has not yet released an official statement detailing the breach scope or notifying affected individuals.
 No confirmed victim count has been published, and the precise date of initial compromise is not publicly known.